inkognitro/react-redux-saga-boilerplate/docs/Environment.md

 5. Open console and move into project folder, run:  `lerna bootstrap`
 6. Configure eslint, described in [coding guidelines](./CodingGuidelines.md)

-## Start developing
+## Development
 tbd...

 ## Scripts
+Following scripts are executed for all yarn workspaces.
+Be aware that these commands require [yarn](https://yarnpkg.com/) and [lerna](https://lerna.js.org/) as a global dependency.
+The `src/MobileApp` package is not yet being integrated and currently not included in these scripts.
+This will be done asap.

-To install all node modules (except MobileApp), run:
+To install install `node_modules` in every package, run:

     \Foo\Bar\MonorepoRootFolder> lerna bootstrap

-To remove all node modules (except MobileApp), run:
+To remove `node_modules` from all packages, run:

     \Foo\Bar\MonorepoRootFolder> lerna clean

-To run the tests in every package, run:
+To run all package tests, run:

     \Foo\Bar\MonorepoRootFolder> yarn run test